FormidableLabs/radium/docs/faq/README.md

 ```

 Make sure it is a real user agent that `inline-style-prefixer` recognizes, or you'll still get the second error.
 The above UA is [Chrome 49 from the `inline-style-prefixer` tests](https://github.com/rofrischmann/inline-style-prefixer/blob/master/test/prefixer-test.js).

+## Why do React warnings have the wrong component name?

+You may see the name "Constructor" instead of your component name, for example: "Warning: Failed propType: Invalid prop `onClick` of type `function` supplied to `Constructor`, expected `string`." or "Warning: Each child in an array or iterator should have a unique "key" prop.
+Check the render method of `Constructor`."
+Your transpiler is probalby not able to set the `displayName` property of the component correctly, which can happen if you wrap `React.createClass` immediately with `Radium`, e.g. `var Button = Radium(React.createClass({ ... }));`.
+Instead, wrap your component afterward, ex. `Button = Radium(Button);` or when exporting, ex. `module.exports = Radium(Button);`, or set `displayName` manually.